b-brankovics/UNIX-for-bio/doc/intro.md

 when creating documentation for software tools.
 One of the most popular websites that is used to share software solutions is **GitHub**, where you are probably reading this document.
 GitHub employs a version of **MarkDown**, referred to as the ["_GitHub Flavored Markdown_"](https://help.github.com/categories/writing-on-github/).

+## Version control
+After we have found the documenting language of our choice, it is a good idea to have a way of keeping track of the changes we make to our documents.
+That is what version control systems are used for.
+One of the most popular system is [**Git**](https://git-scm.com/).

+**Git** is the version control that is used by **GitHub** and **BitBucket** two websites that use **MarkDown** as primary documentation language.
+These are great places to store your projects, because you can access them via the internet and you won't have problems like forgetting where you have put your files.

+## GitHub and BitBucket